Latin Catholics of Malabar: Subgroups

 The Portuguese soldiers, merchants and enfranchised slaves, had intermarried within the natives, and their descendants came to be known as the Munnuttikkar/Munnoottikkar (Luso-Indians/Anglo Indians) who form an endogamous subgroup among the Keralite Latin Catholics.
 They were also called as Topasses or Toppessis/Tupasis as they wore hats and used other western descended clothing.
 Many Topasses served as soldiers in the Dutch, French and English colonial armies.
 Their strong European roots, for instance through their use of the Portuguese language, made them feeling different from the indigenous converts, and they remained most of the time directly dependent on the colonial authorities.
 In this respect, the Dutch established a clear distinction between them, viz. 'the ones dressed in hats (and trousers)', and the whole of the other, indigenous, Latin Catholic converts, collectively designated by the name Mundikars, viz. 'the ones wearing the white cloth (and puggery)'.
 The Munnuttikkar divide themselves into two sects: the White Munnuttikkar and the Black Munnuttikkar.
 The division is not based on skin colour instead by their caste origins.
 The White Munnuttikkar are descendants of Portuguese men and Nair/Nambudiri Brahmin women while the Black Munnuttikkar are descendants of Portuguese and women of lower castes.
 The Munnuttikkar are found mostly in the coastal towns of Kerala like Cananore, Tellichery, Calicut, Cochin, Alleppey and Quilon.

 A fourth traditional division consists of the Aruvathinalukkar/Aravatnalukar (the 'Sixty-four'), an endogamous subsect among the Latin Catholics who are believed to be descended from several Savarna upper castes like Nambudiri Brahmin, Nair, Pushpaka Brahmin and the Ambalavasi.
-The Aruwathinalukkar are numerically lower than the other subgroups but lead all others in accordance with wealth, property ownership and literacy.

-The Saint Thomas Syrian Christians who converted to Latin Catholicism were known as the St Thomas Latin Catholics, they practice strict endogamy with marriages conducted only with the St Thomas Latin Catholic community.
-They are spread across the districts of Ernakulam (Varapuzha, Vypeen, North Paravur, Mattanchery, Venduruthy), Thrissur(Kodungallur, Mathilakam), Alappuzha(Purakkad) and Quilon.
-According to tradition the St Thomas Latin Catholics are descended from the 400 Syrian Christian families who rejected the Coonan Cross Oath and joined the Latin Catholic Church in AD 1599.

 The Nadar Latin Catholics form a significant part of the Malabarese Latin Catholics.
 The Latin Nadars prefer maritial alliances with Hindu Nadars instead of other Latin subgroups.
 They are concentrated in the southern and eastern regions of the Trivandrum district like Parassala, Neyyantinkara, Vellarada, Kattakkada, Kovalam and Malayinkeezhu.
-In the 19th century Travancore, women belonging to castes below the Nairs were prohibited from coveing their upper body.
+In the 19th century Travancore, women belonging to castes below the Nairs were prohibited from covering their upper body.
 The Nadar Latin Catholic women of Southern Travancore (Trivandrum and Kanyakumari) rebelled against the enforcement of upper body exposure (Channar Revolt) from 1813 to 1859.
 Eventually in 1859 the King of Travancore proclaimed the right for all women in Travancore to cover themselves.